15.14 Children who Harm Other Children

 Those invited should include participants of the Strategy Discussion and representatives from health (including child and adolescent mental health services), school and any other appropriate service provider, the child and her/his parents / carers.

-In cases where the young abuser is also Looked After, consideration should be given to the need for a plan to minimise risk of future offending, agreed with the child's carers and their agency.
+In cases where the young child who harms is also Looked After, consideration should be given to the need for a plan to minimise risk of future offending, agreed with the child's carers and their agency.

 On completion of the assessment, the same forum will be reconvened to consider the outcome, to identify a Lead Professional and the roles of relevant agencies in providing any identified intervention, including specialist input with regard to young people with special needs.

-This may include action to address the risk posed to other children in contact with the alleged abuser as well as the identified victim.
+This may include action to address the risk posed to other children in contact with the alleged child who harms well as the identified victim.

 Care must be taken to provide services culturally appropriate to the needs of the child and the family.